loda-lang/loda-programs/programs/oeis/list6.md

 * [A315653](http://oeis.org/A315653) ([L22 program](315/A315653.asm)): Coordination sequence Gal.5.305.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315654](http://oeis.org/A315654) ([L14 program](315/A315654.asm)): Coordination sequence Gal.3.49.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315655](http://oeis.org/A315655) ([L18 program](315/A315655.asm)): Coordination sequence Gal.6.644.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315668](http://oeis.org/A315668) ([L31 program](315/A315668.asm)): Coordination sequence Gal.5.69.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315683](http://oeis.org/A315683) ([L26 program](315/A315683.asm)): Coordination sequence Gal.6.634.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315684](http://oeis.org/A315684) ([L18 program](315/A315684.asm)): Coordination sequence Gal.5.291.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315685](http://oeis.org/A315685) ([L18 program](315/A315685.asm)): Coordination sequence Gal.4.140.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.